-- (ii) Alter the CPA Firm and the audit fee in altering year is less than that in the previous year: None. - (iii) The audit fee is reduced by over 10% compared with the previous year: None. - (b) Alternation of CPA. - (i) About the Former CPA
+- (ii) Alter the CPA Firm and the audit fee in altering year is less than that in the previous year: None. - (iii) The audit fee is reduced by over 10% compared with the previous year: None. - (b) Alternation of CPA: None.